sparkfun/LilyPad_LilyMini_ProtoSnap/README.md

 Documentation
 --------------
-* **[Hookup Guide](https://learn.sparkfun.com/tutorials/lilymini-protosnap-hookup-guide)** - Basic hookup guide for the LilyMini ProtoSnap
+* **[Hookup Guide](https://learn.sparkfun.com/tutorials/lilymini-protosnap-hookup-guide)** - Basic hookup guide and example projects for the LilyMini ProtoSnap

 License Information
 -------------------

 This product is _**open source**_!
 Please review the LICENSE.md file for license information.
 If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

-Distributed as-is; no warranty is given.
+This information is distributed as-is; no warranty is given.

-- Your friends at SparkFun.
+Have fun! - Your friends at SparkFun.

 Acknowledgement
 ---------------